Tag: 1970s

 “God bless you, then,” Cole offered, more than a little jealousy creeping into his voice.
 “I hope you never learn.”

-“That’s beautiful, Cole,” Rosenda whispered as the last word hung in the air, a catch in her quiet voice.
+“That’s beautiful, Cole,” Rosenda whispered as the last word hung in the air, a catch in her soft voice.
 “Is that one of yours?”

 “I wish,” Cole gave a sad snort.
 “No, love, that song is older than this here fair city.”